cornerfarmer/LightBulb/docs/examples/function_evolution.md

 This should be the global minimum of the six-hump camel-back function.
 We have found it just by calculating a few function values.

+In the [next tutorial](pong_evolution.md) we will dig a little bit deeper into evolutionary algorithms.